Gordon White, Baron White of Hull: Business ventures

+Horse racing

 White's horse Legal Case (b.c.
 1986) won the Champion Stakes G1 in 1989 (jockey: R Cochrane; trainer: L Cumani).
 Reference Light (USA) won the Anzio Maiden Stakes (Div II)(2yo) in 1989 at Redcar (trainer: Sir Michael Stoute; jockey: WR Swinburn) and Evasive Prince (USA) won the EBF Willow Maiden Stakes (Div I)(2yo) at Lingfield in 1990 (trainer: Sir Michael Stoute; jockey: WR Swinburn).
 White entered two horses in the Jersey Stakes (Group 3)(3yo) at Ascot in 1990: Bold Russian which came second (trainer: BW Hills; jockey: Michael Hills); and Qui Danzig (USA) which came third (trainer: Sir Michael Stoute; jockey: WR Swinburn).

 Legacy

-Hanson and White were controversial figures who, critics claimed, were devoted to the quick profit.
+Hanson and White were controversial figures who, critics asserted, were devoted to a quick profit.
 Such was their fame, or notoriety, that White (then Sir Gordon) was written into the script of the 1987 film Wall Street, as the character 'Sir Larry Wildman', in which he was played as a cold-blooded money-making machine by actor Terence Stamp.

 Family

-In May 2004 White's daughter Sita, aged 43, died suddenly during a Santa Monica yoga class, following years of financial troubles.
-Married three times, she was the mother, from a relationship with Imran Khan, 22nd Prime Minister of Pakistan and formerly an international cricketer, of a daughter, Tyrian Jade (born 1992); although Khan denied paternity, a U.S. court ruled that he was her father after Khan failed to contest the paternity suit.
-In 2007, the Election Commission of Pakistan dismissed this judgement on the grounds that it was neither admissible in evidence before any court or tribunal in Pakistan nor executable against him.
-In 2004, after Sita White's death, Khan agreed to accept Tyrian as his child and welcomed her to join their house.
+On 15 May 2004, White's daughter Sita, aged 43, died suddenly during a yoga class in Santa Monica, following years of financial troubles.
+Married three times, she was the mother of a daughter, Tyrian Jade (born June 1992).
+Tyrian became a subject of a legal dispute in 1997 when a California court declared Imran Khan as the father without a DNA test.
+Khan denied paternity and willed for a paternity test in Pakistan, stating he would accept the decision of the Pakistani courts.
+Prior to Sita's death, Jemima Khan, Khan's wife at the time was designated as Tyrian's legal guardian by Sita in her will.
+After her death, Khan stated that Tyrian would be welcome to join their family in London, leaving the decision entirely up to her, given her established relationship with his and Jemima's sons.